-NOTE F - WATER GLADES POA
+NOTE E - WATER GLADES POA

 The Association is a member of the Water Glades Property Owners Association, Inc., ("POA").
 The Property Owners Association assessments are allocated among the member associations based on the percentage of total number of units in each respective association to the total number of units in all member associations.
-The amount paid to the POA of \$450,443 is used for expenses such as salaries, pool maintenance, security, landscaping, and all other common area expenses.
+The amount paid to the POA of \$451,641 is used for expenses such as salaries, pool maintenance, security, landscaping, and all other common area expenses.
+In 2020, the Association contributed \$854,960 of its share towards the POA's seawall project.

-NOTE G - PROPERTY AND EQUIPMENT
+NOTE F - PROPERTY AND EQUIPMENT

-Furniture, fixtures and equipment consist of the following at February 29, 2020:
+Furniture, fixtures and equipment consist of the following at February 28, 2021:

 Furniture, Equipment and Improvements \$ 91,174

 Land 398,976

 490,150

-Accumulated depreciation (79,496)
+Accumulated depreciation (83,388)

-- \$ 410,654
+\$ 406,762

-Depreciation expense was \$3,893 for the year ended February 29, 2020.
+Depreciation expense was \$3,893 for the year ended February 28, 2021.

-NOTE H - DATE OF MANAGEMENT'S REVIEW
+NOTE G - DATE OF MANAGEMENT'S REVIEW

-In preparing the financial statements, the Association has evaluated events and transactions for potential recognition or disclosure through August 11, 2020, the date that the financial statements were available to be issued.
+In preparing the financial statements, the Association has evaluated events and transactions for potential recognition or disclosure through July 23, 2021, the date that the financial statements were available to be issued.

-NOTE I - NOTE PAYABLE
+NOTE H - NOTE PAYABLE

-On April 16, 2018, the Board of Directors entered into a loan agreement for \$626,500 with BB&T bank.
+On April 16, 2018, the Association entered into a loan agreement for \$626,500 with a bank.
 The purpose of the loan was to fund the hallway and support column repair projects.
-Commencing on May 16, 2018 interest payments only at the rate of 4.25% are due until December 16, 2018.
-Subsequently, on January 16, 2019, principal and interest in the amount of \$9,436 is due monthly with the final payment due on April 16, 2025.
-The interest shall bear at a fixed rate of 4.25% per annum.
-The note is collateralized by an assignment of general and special assessments.
-As of February 29, 2020, the balance payable is \$482,812.
-Interest expense totaled \$22,707 for the year ended February 29, 2020.
-Maturities of the debt for the next five years are as follows:
+Commencing on May 16, 2018 interest payments only at the rate of 4.25% were due until December 16, 2018.
+Subsequently, on January 16, 2019, principal and interest in the amount of \$9,436 was due monthly with the final payment due on April 16, 2025.
+The interest was a fixed rate of 4.25% per annum.
+The note was collateralized by an assignment of general and special assessments.
+As of February 28, 2021, the note payable balance was rolled into the new seawall loan and interest expense totaled \$9,993.